Anushka091922/Quantum-Model-/README.md

 # Quantum Contrastive Fusion Model

 ## Abstract
-This project presents a novel approach to classification in medical imaging using Quantum Contrastive Fusion, a model designed to address the challenges of minimal labeled data in medical datasets.
-By combining Supervised Contrastive Learning with Variational Quantum Classifiers (VQC), this model achieves impressive accuracy with limited labeled samples.
-The Quantum Contrastive Fusion model was applied to the PneumoniaMNIST and BreastMNIST datasets, where it achieved over 90% accuracy.
-Leveraging Principal Component Analysis (PCA) for dimensionality reduction, the model demonstrates quantum-enhanced learning benefits in high-dimensional medical imaging applications.
+This project presents a novel approach to classification in medical imaging using **Quantum Contrastive Fusion**, a model designed to address the challenges of minimal labeled data in medical datasets.
+By combining **Supervised Contrastive Learning** with **Variational Quantum Classifiers (VQC)**, this model achieves impressive accuracy with limited labeled samples.
+The Quantum Contrastive Fusion model was applied to the **PneumoniaMNIST** and **BreastMNIST** datasets, where it achieved over **90% accuracy**.
+Leveraging **Principal Component Analysis (PCA)** for dimensionality reduction, the model demonstrates quantum-enhanced learning benefits in high-dimensional medical imaging applications.

-## Table of Contents
 ## Table of Contents
 - [Introduction](#introduction)
 - [Model Overview](#model-overview)